pat-coady/rnn/index.md

     5 closest words to: 'mr'
     ['mrs', 'dr', 'st', 'boy', 'message']

-Now some analogies.
-First "had" is to "has", as "was" is to ___ :
+Not exactly astounding performance on the synonyms - I could have cherry-picked more compelling examples.
+The performance on this analogy is more impressive: **"had" is to "has", as "was" is to \_\_\_** :

 **RNN:**

-    ['was', 'is', 'has', 'am', 'are']
+    ['is', 'am', 'are']

 **CBOW:**

-    ['was', 'is', 'has', 'shows', 'becomes']
+    ['is', 'shows', 'becomes']

-I might give a slight edge to RNN.
+The RNN word vectors seem *slightly* better.
 In fairness to CBOW, the RNN was trained 5 times longer.
-It would be interesting to see how a bidirectional RNN does.

 # Hyperparameters